ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 The server version offers a Google Map interface to select the area and a simple GUI to specify the processing parameters.
 An Earth Engine account is needed to run the server version.
 Some "expert" parameters are only exposed via a JSON style text field input (called manual).
 Once the request has been processed it is again downloaded as a zip file.

 TouchTerrain is only supported for Python 3.6 and higher.
 It provides a `setup.py` file that will build a module called `touchterrain` and also install all prerequisites.
-We recommend using pip for the installation: 'pip install .' in the same folder as the setup.py file (
+We recommend using pip for the installation: 'pip install .' in the same folder as the setup.py file.

- If you want to process DEM data curated by Earth Engine you will need request a (free) [Developer's license from Google](https://signup.earthengine.google.com/#!/)) and/or a [service account](https://developers.google.com/earth-engine/service_account) EarthEngine is primarily meant for cloud operations (which is sort of a pun considering its mainly used for Remote Sensing data ...) via Javascript but has a Python API for non-visual functionality, such as requesting geotiffs, which touchterrain can use.
+ If you want to process DEM data curated by Earth Engine you will need to request a (free) [Developer's license from Google](https://signup.earthengine.google.com/#!/)) and/or a [service account](https://developers.google.com/earth-engine/service_account).
+EarthEngine is primarily meant for cloud operations (which is sort of a pun considering its mainly used for Remote Sensing data ...) via Javascript but has a Python API for non-visual functionality, such as requesting geotiffs, which touchterrain uses.

- (TODO: add something more about how to get the Earth Engine account set up!)
+To learn more about how to set up a Earth Engine account, refer to the jupyter notebook _TouchTerrain_standalone_jupyter_notebook.ipynb_ or [TouchTerrain_standalone_jupyter_notebook.html](https://chharding.github.io/TouchTerrain_for_CAGEO/TouchTerrain_standalone_jupyter_notebook.html) (which is the notebook rendered into html).

 ## Standalone mode